sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

 **Twenty third process.**

-** **Iron sheets are to be burned red hot and****immersed in the decoction of triphala.
+** **Iron sheets are to be burned red hot andimmersed in the decoction of triphala.
 They are then to be reduced to powder and boiled with a decoction of triphala or cow's urine.
 The iron is next to be rubbed with decoction of triphala or juice of matsyakshi, and subjected to heat by putam.
 The last process is to be repeated till the iron becomes incapable of being restored to its original condition.
 Thus incinerated, the iron gains in efficacy, if subjected to bhavana with the juices of suitable herbs, and again subjected to heat by putam after every act of bhavana.

 चतुर्विंशोविधिः ।